Do Red Light Cameras Really Prevent Car Accidents In California?

 Trust Your Claim to Our Oakland Car Accident Attorneys

 If you were injured or lost a loved one in a red-light running collision, it is important to reach out to our team at Venardi Zurada, LLP right away.
 We can explain your legal remedies and get started on a strategy after reviewing your situation, so please contact us to set up a no-cost case evaluation.
-Our car accident lawyers are happy to meet with you at our offices in Oakland, Walnut Creek, or Redding, CA.
+Our car accident lawyers are happy to meet with you at our offices in Oakland or Walnut Creek, CA.